Ruth Bader Ginsburg Trivia Quiz Questions and Answers

 At the start of her legal career, Ginsburg encountered difficulty in finding what?

-In 1960, Supreme Court Justice Felix Frankfurter rejected Ginsburg for a clerkship position due to what?
+, Supreme Court Justice Felix Frankfurter rejected Ginsburg for a clerkship position due to what?

 A: Her gender.

 She was rejected despite a strong recommendation from whom?

 A: Albert Martin Sacks, who was a professor and later dean of Harvard Law School.

 Columbia Law Professor Gerald Gunther also pushed for Judge Edmund L. Palmieri of the U.S. District Court for the Southern District of New York to hire Ginsburg as a law clerk, threatening to what?

 A: Threatening to never recommend another Columbia student to Palmieri if he did not give Ginsburg the opportunity.